 And it was making the connection between DCD’s way of working and Key’s person-centred approach that had the charity’s director inviting us back to provide CO Card training for the staff.

 CO Cards are a powerful toolkit that can aid creative consultation, participation and engagement.
 Literally BIG Picture in a box; without the need to wield a paintbrush.
 Quick to learn and easy to use, this carefully chosen set of colourful image cards have the ability to channel conversations that explore the ‘meanings’ that participants make.

 Right from the offset the practitioners ‘got it’, they instinctively understood the power of incorporating the Cards into their existing practice.
 What they valued was how intuitive the process felt.
 They also appreciated the way in which the cards shift the power dynamic.
 Instead of them asking questions and leading discussions, the emphasis moves to the table top, a shared space around which ‘meanings’ are explored and viewpoints clarified.

 I knew the cards were put down randomly,

 but it felt as if they had been selected just for me

 Before the training day was over, plans were already afoot on how the team would be using the resource.
 Whether in initial assessments, therapeutic sessions or during family conferences, the consensus was that they had gained a flexible tool that did not prescribe a way of working, but rather enhanced existing approaches and techniques.
 A tool capable of making sure everyone’s outlook is seen and valued.

-Cycling back to the beginning of this post; working with Catalyst Cards enables people to SEE things differently.
+Cycling back to the beginning of this post; working with CO Cards enables people to SEE things differently.
 The use of imagery opens up outlooks, expands horizons and reveals new possibilities; an approach that is key to Key.